danielchyeh/meibo-ML/README.md

 * numpy

 ## Prepare Datasets
 It is recommended to follow your dataset root (assuming $YOUR_DATA_ROOT) to $meibo_ML/data.
 If your folder structure is different, you may need to change the corresponding paths in files.
-The meibography data we used is not published yet, we will keep updated once the data is open.
+Note that the meibography data we used is not published yet, we will keep updated once the data is open.
 ```
 meibo-ML
 ├── data